 You can also consider buying ‘dark sky friendly’ lights.
 These are lights that have been created to focus light down toward the ground, where it is actually needed, and not to create additional light around them.
 They get their name from the fact that if all lights were designed in this way, the light pollution that stops people in highly populated areas from being able to see the stars on a clear night because the sky isn’t dark enough would be less of a problem.
 Certainly, just having these on your house won’t make stargazing any easier for the people in your area, but it may help against light trespass!
 You should also take in to account marine lighting.

 With LED lights, intense levels of brightness can be achieved with far less power than with older styles of lighting, however this doesn’t mean it’s a case of ‘the brighter the better’.
 Overly bright lights can be a major cause of light trespass, and extremely bright floodlights should only be used when you can be sure, by checking the area around your home, that there is a set-up you can use that won’t cause light to spill onto neighboring properties.
+LED lights have the perfect level of brightness and these are also considered aesthetic.
+Also, if you are looking for neighbour friendly lighting then these make the perfect option.
 Most domestic places don’t need floodlighting at that kind of intensity anyway – if you just want to be able to see to make use of your outdoor spaces when it is dark for socializing or relaxing, or you want a security light that will show you if anyone is approaching your home, stadium style floodlighting would be overkill.